wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 #### Functions

-What exactly is a function?
 The behavior of functions in Haskell comes directly from mathematics.
-In math, we often say things like `f(x) = y`, meaning there’s some function `f` that takes a parameter `x` and maps to a value `y`.
+In math, we often say things like `f(x) = y`, meaning there’s some function *f* that takes a parameter *x* and maps to a value *y*.
-In mathematics, every x can map to one and only one y.
+In mathematics, every *x* can map to one and only one *y*.

 In mathematics the application of function is denotated with parenthesis.